 What are Customer Relationships in a Business Model Canvas?

-The Customer Profile section we’ve developed for the middle of the business model canvas draws on neurolinguistic programming and psychological research into motivation and choice architecture in order to focus on the rational and emotional factors behind decision-making.
-Unlike some models of decision-making, it focuses less on a dichotomy between “pains” and “gains” because people can be motivated by pains and gains in different ways.
+The Customer Profile section in our business model canvas incorporates principles from neurolinguistic programming and psychological research on motivation and choice architecture.
+It aims to comprehensively understand the rational and emotional drivers that influence decision-making.
+Unlike conventional models that rely solely on the “pains” and “gains” dichotomy, this approach recognizes that individuals can be motivated by both positive and negative factors in various ways.

 Most innovations and businesses struggle to grow.
 The key to driving growth is to improve solution/market fit (and not just increase the marketing budget!).
 To improve solution/market fit, organizations need to better understand their customers, which requires a consistent outside-in perspective.
 Don’t assume you know what your customers’ need is, go out and ask them.